linkingvision/.github/profile/README.md

 We serve our customers with leading video technology, and are committed to simplifying IoT video development.
-Relying on new technologies such as HTML5 WebRTC, we aim to simplify video playback across all platforms.
+Relying on new technologies such as HTML5 WebRTC, we aim to simplify video storage and playback across all platforms.